Regional Calf Report: Eastern Iowa – Stacy Zitelman, Vita Plus

 - Face calf hutches to the south beginning in late October or early November.

 - Make sure you have an ample supply of straw for bedding.
-Click here for our bedding inventory calculator to help you project your needs.

 - Make sure calf jackets are in top condition, clean and very accessible.